 Under 'Further information', provide details of the nature of this sensitivity and the restrictions you are putting in place for the dataset or dataset record.

 UPLOAD ETHICAL AND CONSENT DOCUMENTS

 You can attach documents which support the sharing of data in the Archive.
 Examples might include the wording of the forms used to obtain informed consent for the sharing of personal data, or the text of the licence that permits you to share data belonging to a third party.
-These document are usually visable only to Archive staff, and help ensure that data is shared responsibly.
+These documents are usually visible only to Archive staff, and help ensure that data is shared responsibly.

-The data files will be preserved in our long-term storage facility, and a DOI will be created for the dataset.
-Please contact us if you need to know the DOI before the metadata are made public.
+On publication, the data files will be preserved in our long-term storage facility, and a DOI for your dataset will be activated.